mbabynames search ✿

-Oisin is a two-syllable name of Irish origin, meaning "noble and strong".
+from the Irish, meaning "little deer".
+Oisin is a two-syllable name of Irish origin, meaning "little deer".
 It ends with a soft nasal -n, which shapes how middle names connect to it phonetically.

 2